sourcegraph/sourcegraph-public-snapshot/dev/release/templates/patch_release_issue_template.md

 Create and test the first release candidate:

-- [ ] Push a release candidate tag:
+- [ ] Push a new release candidate tag.
+This command will automatically detect the appropriate release candidate number.
+This command can be executed as many times as required, and will increment the release candidate number for each subsequent build: :
   ```sh
   pnpm run release release:create-candidate
   ```